-This page in a nutshell: Adopt a professional approach to thinking and working to transition out of student thinking.
+TL;DR: Adopt a professional approach to thinking and working to transition out of student thinking.

 Few would discount the benefits of a strong education.
 In fact, a democracy depends on social engagement of an educated citizenry to continue to function, so we in the US even make public education free for all.
 However, one of the disadvantages to attending school for the first two decades of our lives could be seen in the institutional affects of the system on our thinking.
 In other words, school teaches us to be students, not autonomous thinkers.
 In order to be truly educated, then, we must eschew student-thinking.
 Your mantra this semester should be:

 “I am not a student.
 I am a professional.”